-ISE faculty and students are working on research concentrated in a number of application areas that cross the traditional industrial and systems engineering discplines of operations research, human factors and production systems.
+Our faculty and students are working on research concentrated in a number of application areas that cross the traditional industrial and systems engineering disciplines of operations research, human factors and production systems.

-UB ISE engages in interdisciplinary research aimed at optimizing the efficiency and effectiveness of security and defense systems.
-Much of the work has focused on the development of solutions to optimize the use of sensor networks, including unmanned vehicles using operations research and data fusion methods.
+We engage in interdisciplinary research aimed at optimizing the efficiency and effectiveness of security and defense systems.
+Much of our work has focused on the development of solutions to optimize the use of sensor networks, including unmanned vehicles using operations research and data fusion methods.

 Research in health and health systems focuses on modeling emergency operations in hospitals, rapid product prototyping and nano-manufacturing methods for biomedical engineering, modeling the functional abilities of wheeled mobility device uses for rehabilitation engineering, and injury risk reduction.